shobrook/rebound/README.md

 Requires Python 2.0 or higher.
 MacOS, Linux, and Windows are all supported.

-## Dependencies

-Rebound is written in Python and built on Urwid.
-Beautiful Soup is used to scrape Stack Overflow content and subprocess for catching compiler errors.

 ## Contributing

 To make a contribution, fork the repo, make your changes and then submit a pull request.
 If you've discovered a bug or have a feature request, create an [issue](https://github.com/shobrook/rebound/issues/new) and tag it appropriately :)

+## Tech Stack

+Rebound is written in Python and built on Urwid.
+Beautiful Soup is used to scrape Stack Overflow content and subprocess for catching compiler errors.

 ## Acknowledgements